ROLAND G. WINTER, PRESIDENT 15150 A Drive North Marshall, MI 49068 (269)781-2500 firstname.lastname@example.org

 YOUR DONATION WILL HELP BUILD A BETTER WORLD FOR THE FUTURE

-As some of you will remember the loan program was started in the early 1960’s by the Youth Department and then taken over by the Michigan State Grange Foundation when the Foundation was founded in 1986.
-It is good to see our Youth taking advantage of this program, we are again emphasizing that this is a loan program and the loans need to be repaid if the program is to continue.
+As some of you will remember the loan program was started in the early 1960s by the Youth Department and then taken over by the Michigan State Grange Foundation when the Foundation was founded in 1986.
+Since the Program started we have recorded 148 loans and it is good to see our Youth taking advantage of this program.
+We are again emphasizing that this is a loan program and the loans need to be repaid if the program is to continue.
 We plan to keep track of those receiving loans to make sure that this happens.

-We again need to emphasize that this program is not just for youth but for any that this program is not just for youth but for any Grange member that might need to advance their education.
-With money coming in from Student loans there are funds available that we have set aside for this program and more funds will become available as more loan payments are made, and I am sure that more of our available funds could be added to this program is necessary.
+We again need to emphasize that this program is not just for youth but for any Grange member that might need to advance their education.
+With money coming in from Student loans there are funds available from the $35,000.00 that we have set aside for this program and more funds will become available as more loan payments are made, and I am sure that more of our available funds could be added to this program if necessary.

-I would also like to thank the other members of the Board for their work and dedication to this program, they include; Eric Bishop-Vice President, Kathryn Strouse-Secretary/Treasurer, Jeff Swainston-Director and Chris Johnston-Director.
+I would also like to thank the other members of this Board for their work and dedication to this program.They include; Eric Bishop, Vice President, Kathryn Strouse, Secretary-Treasurer, Jeff Swainston, Director, and Chris Johnston, Director.